How to Shake Up the World

 William Shakespeare was an English poet, playwright and actor, widely regarded as the greatest writer in the English language and the world’s pre-eminent dramatist.
 He is often called England’s national poet and the “Bard of Avon”.
 His extant works, including collaborations, consist of approximately 39 plays, 154 sonnets, two long narrative poems and a few other verses, some of uncertain authorship.
 His plays have been translated into every major living language and are performed more often than those of any other playwright.
 (Source + full bio: Wikipedia.org)

-What Are the Most Powerful Weapons for Children?
+Check out these other related posts from the Activism, Communication, Passion, Weather category:• What Are the Most Powerful Weapons for Children?

 • One Reason Not Want to Tell the Truth to Others